grace-notes/website/contents/topics/advocacy.md

 An advocate is one who undertakes the cause of another.
 In its Biblical meaning, advocacy represents divine enablement and assistance.

-The New Testament word for advocate is PARAKLETOS, Johnn 14:16,26;
+The New Testament word for advocate is PARAKLETOS, John 14:16,26;
 15:26; 16:17.

 Two persons of the Trinity are recognized as advocates: the Son and the